Aken00/Code-Quiz-/README.md

 You can clear the scores if you wish or play the quiz again.

 ## Web Link
-Visit deplyed project at: https://aken00.github.io/Code-Quiz-AK/
+Visit deployed project at: https://aken00.github.io/Code-Quiz-AK/

 ![Alt text](images/Challenge-4-SS.png)